 In the table above, Time is the elapsed time in hours and minutes from leaving the start point to getting back to it, N = the number of Hairshirts finished, MGCC = Morning Glory Cycling Club, TBN = Toronto Bicycling Network, GCBT = Great Canadian Bicycle Tours, GGG = Gravel Grinders Group, CC = Cycling Club

 2016 Special Mention Congrats to Ron Clark who has finished 14 Hairshirts, the most ever.

-The group picture was taken at Mississauga Celebration Square at 6 AM on June 21, 2015.
+The group picture was taken at Mississauga Celebration Square.
 The turnout was excellent considering that the forecast varied from 24 C to 29 C, and from clear to 70% POP with lightning.
 The actual weather was high of 26, mix of sun and cloud, wind 20 gusting to 40 from the west in the morning and north-west in the afternoon.